D0miH/PyTorch-Lightning-Template/README.md

 # PyTorch-Lightning-Template
 A PyTorch-Lightning template that supports yapf autoformatting and includes a docker container to run the code.

+To see examples on how to use the configs, have a look at the [config readme](./configs/README.md)

 # Setup

 # Setup Using Docker